Do you know a CUPE member or group of members who champion workplace literacy and clear language? Get your nomination in by July 25, 2023.

 - assert our rights and build our union

 - act as full citizens and change society

 - question, evaluate, and envision

 - develop our knowledge and potential at work, at home, and in our community

 - design that makes documents easy to read and easy to use

 For more information on the CUPE Literacy Program, go to cupe.ca/literacy

 Literacy activists will be CUPE members in good standing.
-CUPE staff and individual members of the CUPE National Literacy Committee are not eligible.
+CUPE staff and members of CUPE’s National Literacy and Essential Skills Committee are not eligible.